swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

 else.
 Describe any advantages these alternatives might have, but also be sure to explain the disadvantages that led you to prefer the approach in this proposal.

+You should update this section during the pitch phase to discuss any particularly interesting alternatives raised by the community.
+You do not need to list every idea raised during the pitch, just the ones you think raise points that are worth discussing.
+Of course, if you decide the alternative is more compelling than what's in the current proposal, you should change the main proposal; be sure to then discuss your previous proposal in this section and explain why the new idea is better.

 ## Acknowledgments